bbc/tal/getting-started/tutorial/createanindex.md

 * Additional requirements in the html head block (to load device specific javaScript APIs via `<script>` tags for example)
 * Additional requirements in the html body block (to load device specific video plugins for example)

 'Page Strategies' encapsulate these variations.
 These are loaded from a separate repository, [tal-page-strategies](https://github.com/fmtvp/tal-page-strategies).

-TAL's `package.json` includes the tal-page-strategies repository as a dependency, so the latest set will always be fetched by [NPM](https://www.npmjs.com/) if you are using Node.js.
+#### Using the page strategies repository

 The TAL repository exposes a module known as AntieFramework as its Node.js entry point.
 AntieFramework contains methods to return the appropriate variant of each of the above properties.
 Each method takes a device configuration as a parameter, uses this to determine the page strategy, then uses the page strategy to determine the correct response.

+TAL's `package.json` includes the [tal-page-strategies](https://github.com/fmtvp/tal-page-strategies) repository as a dependency, so the latest set will always be fetched by [NPM](https://www.npmjs.com/) - simply run `npm install`.

 The code for AntieFramework can be found under `node/antieframework.js`.
 Using TAL in your Node.js application is a matter of defining it as a dependency in package.json: